finos/SymphonyElectron/docs/development/DEV_SETUP.md

 - Spectron - Application logs can be found in `~/Library/Logs/Electron/`

 ## Logging
-- Local logging is enabled for dev environments using the module [electron-log](https://www.npmjs.com/package/electron-log)
+- We enable local logging for dev environments using the module [electron-log](https://www.npmjs.com/package /electron-log)
-- On macOS, the logs are stored under `~/Library/Logs/Electron/app_<timestamp>.log`
+- On macOS, we store the logs under `~/Library/Logs/Electron/app_<timestamp>.log`
-- On Windows, the logs are stored under `%USERPROFILE%\AppData\Roaming\Electron\app_<timestamp>.log`
+- On Windows, we store the logs under `%USERPROFILE%\AppData\Roaming\Electron\app_<timestamp>.log`
-- On Linux, the logs are stored under `~/.config/Electron/logs/app_<timestamp>.log`
+- On Linux, we store the logs under `~/.config/Electron/logs/app_<timestamp>.log`

 ## Misc notes
 - If you need to run against a POD without proper cert use cmd line option: --ignore-certificate-errors
-- To start additional instance with custom data directory (if you want seperate user) use cmd line options: --multiInstance --userDataPath=`<path to data dir>`
+- To start an additional instance with custom data directory (if you want seperate user) use cmd line options : --multiInstance --userDataPath=`<path to data dir>`
 - If directory doesn't exist, it will be created